coder-virjay/emoji-mart-vue-fast/README.md

 #### Short name, name and keywords

-Not only does **Emoji Mart** return more results than most emoji picker, they’re more accurate and sorted by relevance.
+Not only does **Emoji Mart** return more results than most emoji picker, they're more accurate and sorted by relevance.

 <img width="338" alt="summer" src="https://user-images.githubusercontent.com/436043/32532567-179f1be4-c400-11e7-885e-df6e9b52c665.png">